Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 What is holiday pay?

-In simple terms, holiday pay is money you receive for working (or in some cases, not working) on a holiday.
+Holiday pay is additional compensation you receive for working on designated holidays like Christmas, Thanksgiving, or New Year’s Day.
+Some employers also pay you for these occasions even when you don’t work.
 Employers can offer this benefit for federal and state government-designated holidays, including:

 • New Year’s Day